kridlet/dojo/UserStories_Dojo.md

 (6) As a Code for Progress staff member, I want to quickly and easily place lesson material and new badge graphics online for users to see, so that I can minimize the number of emails I send and expand access to the material I create.

+(7) This is going to be a user story about editing external links.